Day Trips to Sintra from Lisbon

 Sintra Castle| ©Pedro Cambra

-In addition, many include skip-the-line access to monuments such as the Pena Palace or the Quinta da Regaleira, which is very useful, especially in high season.
-And if you opt for a tour with a tour guide, you will get historical context, anecdotes and explanations that will help you understand why Sintra is such a special city.
+What’s more, many include skip-the-line access to monuments such as the Pena Palace or the Quinta da Regaleira, which is very useful, especially in high season.
+And if you opt for a tour with a guide, you’ll get historical context, anecdotes and explanations that will help you understand why Sintra is such a special town.

-Another great advantage is that you can enjoy the journey without having to drive yourself, which is important in a mountainous area with traffic and limited access by private car.
-In short, it is the most comfortable, comprehensive and efficient way to get to know Sintra in a single day.
+Another major advantage is that you can enjoy the journey without having to drive yourself, which is important in a mountainous area with heavy traffic and limited access for private cars.
+In short, it’s the most comfortable, comprehensive and efficient way to explore Sintra in a single day.

-Book an excursion to Sintra with tickets included
+Book a tour to Sintra with tickets included

 What if I go to Sintra on my own?